A 23-year megadrought is endangering the agricultural economy in the Southwest

 SIEGLER: What farmer Will Thelander is doing for now is planting a new desert crop called guayule.
 It requires a quarter of the water that his traditional cotton and alfalfa do.

-THELANDER: So, like, I'm hoping on this crop right here that it's going to rain.
+THELANDER: So, like, I'm hoping on this crop right here that it's going to rain, and then I don't water this for another three weeks because it's a desert crop.

 SIEGLER: Guayule produces a natural desert rubber.
 Right now, only 74 acres of Thelander's farm has been converted to it.